top of page

 Broadly, I am interested in how natural and sexual selection interact to shape signaling and mate choice in animals.

-As a member of the Derryberry Lab at Tulane University and the University of Tennessee, I led a project involving song, cognitive skills, and female preference in zebra finches (for more details, please click the "foraging assays and mate choice" link below).
+Previously, I was a member of the Derryberry Lab at Tulane University and the University of Tennessee.
+There I led a project involving song, cognitive skills, and female preference in zebra finches (for more details, please click the "foraging assays and mate choice" link below).
 I also worked on a project that examined the behavioral and transcriptomic effects of heat stress in zebra finches.

 Areas of Research